 The de Tornyay Center for Healthy Aging offers students in the UW School of Nursing opportunities to learn about successful aging and ways professionals can promote optimal experiences for older adults.
 To date, nearly 100 undergraduate and graduate scholarships have been awarded.

-See the drop down menu offers the lists of scholars by the year of their award.
+Use the drop down menu above to select from lists of scholars by the year of their award.
 Included are their brief PowerPoint presentations.